 However if you’re looking for your company’s data at all times, you should get the cloud deployment option.
 By acquiring this option you are enabling yourself to have your enterprise’s data from your Web browser.
 The last option, the hybrid deployment, is usually used as a stepping stone for going from an on-premise system into the cloud.
 Nonetheless, it can also be used when you need to satisfy industry regulatory issues.
 Special security requirements that need an on-premise application can be solved through this deployment.
 You will also have the benefit of staying accessible from anywhere.
 Keep in mind that all different deployment options also have different payment plans and prices.

 Choosing an ERP

 Choosing a deployment option can be a simple way to decide how to start your journey into an ERP system.
 However, considering your business’ industry can help you identify the best ERP solution for you.
-In simple terms, there are three general areas in which your business can be found within: manufacturing, distribution and service.
+In simple terms, there are three general industries in which your business can be found: manufacturing, distribution and service.
 These are also the top three industries that acquire ERP systems according to a study conducted by SelectHub.
 It was demonstrated that most ERP users are from the manufacturing industry (47%) followed by the distribution industry (18%) and comes slightly before the service industry (12%).

 ERP Systems through different Industries

 ERPs first traces can be found inside the manufacturing industry, mainly due to its potential to keep control over various processes.
 As you can imagine, manufacturing operations must function seamlessly for the enterprise to be able to create its products.
 This is the main reason why manufacturing companies tend to acquire ERP solutions.
 Some other benefits include the optimization of each stage by creating forecasts.
 But overall, the most seeked benefit is process automation.
 Automation helps mostly within the production and distribution of products.
 This eventually leads to an overall improvement of the supply chain management inside companies.
 Also, it strengthens communication between departments.